-All missing student reports must be relayed promptly to both the Director of Campus Safety and the administrator-on-call.
-Periodic updates should be given to both the Director and the administrator.
+All missing student reports must be relayed promptly to both the Director of Campus Safety.
+Periodic updates should be given to both the Director.
 The Director will determine which other College officials need to be notified.
 The local police authorities will be regularly updated on the progress of the investigation and will become involved at their discretion.
 If it is determined by the local police or the Director of Campus Safety that the entire college community is at risk, the Department of Campus Safety will be responsible for communicating that danger to the campus via any medium that the Director shall deem appropriate.